• Skip to primary navigation

 45 minutes minutes 4 Comments

-Chicken wings are a game-day must in my house, and these honey buffalo wings are always a hit.
-Inspired by my other favorite, baked buffalo chicken drumsticks, this oven-baked method is not only super easy, but it gives you perfectly crispy wings—no air fryer needed!
-Pair them with veggie-loaded nachos for the ultimate party spread.
+Chicken wings are a game-day must in my house, and these honey buffalo wings always disappear first.
+They’re inspired by my baked buffalo chicken drumsticks, which use the same oven method.
+Pair them with veggie-loaded nachos if you’re feeding a crowd.

 Jump to: